 What Should you Look at When Choosing a Heavy Equipment transporter?

 - Feedback on the Transporter’s uShip Profile: Your carrier’s uShip profile will have extensive feedback on the carrier’s past performance.
 Look for customers who had used this carrier to transport similar shipments in the past.
 This will give you an idea of the level of service and safety that you can expect to receive, and should help you make a more informed decision.

 - Delivery Time: The delivery time given by the transporter should also factor into your decision.
 An exceptionally long haul can mean that the transporter is making many transfers, which can lead to more wear and tear on your equipment.
 Shorter moves with fewer transfers lead to a safer move for your equipment.
-You should also be wary of moves that seem unusually short.
+That said, you should also be wary of moves that seem unusually short.
 In these cases, make sure to inquire about the transporters on-time delivery rate.